zbb272/node-process-dc-web-career-021819/README.md

 One of the important objects in the `process` object is `env`.
 It stands for environment variables or env vars for short.
 It's important, because we can pass certain information to our Node process(es) via env vars.
 Typically information like paths, modes (development or production) or configurations.
 Also, it's the way to pass sensitive information which we don't want to store in our source code such as usernames/passwords, API keys or information that is specific to that environment.

-To access env vars, simply use `process.env.NAME` where `NAME` is capitalized name of the environment variable.
+To access env vars, simply use `process.env.NAME` where `NAME` is a capitalized name of the environment variable.
 For example, `process.env.HOME` will give you a home path if it's set.

 You can set env var in your bash/zsh profile on Macs and Linux, or in Control Panel on Windows.
 For example, this will append to `PATH` a Rube env var, you can add this line to your bash profile: